joshbegley/nyt-latest/README.md

 `As extreme weather events lead to more power outages, the carmaker said it would equip all its electric vehicles to act as sources of emergency power.`\
 https://nytimes.com/2023/08/08/business/energy-environment/gm-backup-electric-power.html?searchResultPosition=7

-**Rockaway Beach Closed After Woman Is Bitten by a Shark**\
+**Woman Is Bitten by Shark in First New York City Attack in Recent Years**\
-`Officials said that before the attack Monday afternoon, there had been no reports of shark bites at Rockaway Beach “in recent memory.”`\
+`Officials said there had been no reports of shark bites at Rockaway Beach “in recent memory” before Monday’s attack.`\
 https://nytimes.com/2023/08/08/nyregion/rockaway-beach-closed-shark-attack.html?searchResultPosition=8

 **Goldman Sachs’s C.E.O.
 Whisperer Takes a Step Back**\